Heathers: Plot

 In the forest, J.D. shoots Ram, but Veronica's shot misses Kurt, who runs away.
-J.D. chases Kurt back towards Veronica who, realizing that the bullets are in fact lethal, fatally shoots him in a panic.
-J.D. and Veronica are nearly caught by police, but they make out in a station wagon to pretend they were there all along and had nothing to do with it.
+J.D. chases Kurt back toward Veronica, who, realizing that the bullets are in fact lethal, fatally shoots him in a panic.
 At their funeral, the boys are made into martyrs to homophobia.
-Growing increasingly disturbed by J.D.'s behavior (behavior which may be influenced by his mother's suicide and his sociopathic wealthy father's abuse of people), Veronica breaks up with him.
+Realizing that J.D. is intentionally murdering students he dislikes, Veronica is horrified and breaks up with him.

-A little while after this, J.D. blackmails Duke into getting every student to sign a "petition" that, unbeknownst to her, is intended to act as a mass suicide note.
-He then gives her a red scrunchie that Chandler had worn, signifying her new power over the school.
-Meanwhile, Martha Dunnstock, a large girl who is a frequent target of bullying, pins a suicide note to her chest and walks into oncoming traffic.
-She survives but is badly injured and mocked by her peers for attempting to copy the popular kids.
-Later, McNamara calls a radio show to discuss her depression; Duke tells the entire school about the radio call the next day, and McNamara is bullied.
+J.D. blackmails Duke into getting every student to sign a petition that, unbeknownst to her, is intended to act as a mass suicide note.
+Martha, an overweight girl who is a frequent target of bullying, attempts to kill herself by walking into traffic.
+She survives but is badly injured and mocked by her peers who believe she was attempting to copy the popular kids.
+McNamara calls a radio show to discuss her depression.
+Duke tells the entire school about the radio call, leading to McNamara being bullied.
 McNamara attempts suicide by overdosing in the girls' bathroom, but Veronica intervenes.

-Veronica returns home, and her parents say that J.D. stopped by to tell them that he was worried she would attempt suicide.
-He leaves a note revealing he can successfully imitate her handwriting, and a Barbie doll hanging in her room.
-J.D. breaks into Veronica's house with a plan to kill Heather Duke, but the murder is revealed to be a dream sequence.
-Realizing that J.D. plans to kill her, she fakes her own suicide-by-hanging.
-J.D. finds her and, assuming she is dead, gives a monologue revealing his plan to blow up the school pep rally and make it look like a mass suicide.
+Veronica returns home, where her parents inform her that J.D. stopped by, proclaiming that he is worried she will attempt suicide.
+Realizing that J.D. plans to kill her, she fakes her own suicide by hanging.
+J.D. finds her and, assuming she is dead, gives a monologue revealing his plan to blow up the school pep rally and frame it as a suicide pact.

-The next day, Veronica confronts J.D. in the boiler room as he plants dynamite.
-She shoots him, and his switchblade cuts the wires to the detonator.
+J.D. plants dynamite in the gymnasium equipped with remote detonators.
+He proceeds to the school's boiler room to place dynamite with a countdown detonator.
+Veronica confronts J.D. in the boiler room and shoots him, resulting in him accidentally cutting the wires to the detonator with his switchblade.
 Veronica goes outside, and J.D. follows her with a bomb strapped to his chest.
 He offers a personal eulogy and detonates the bomb, killing himself.
-As students and faculty rush outside to see what happened, Veronica walks back inside, dirty and disheveled from the explosion.
-She approaches Duke, takes the red scrunchie, and asserts that Duke is no longer in charge.
-Veronica then invites Martha to spend prom night watching movies together, as Duke looks on.
+As students and faculty rush to see what happened, Veronica walks back inside, disheveled and covered in soot from the explosion.
+She confronts and condemns Duke, then invites Martha to spend prom night watching movies together.